Angular Integration Guide

 3

-Inject the widget from AppComponent
+Initialize the widget from AppComponent (with cleanup)

-• The widget is an ESM module — type="module" is the gotcha here
+• The widget is an ESM module — type="module" is required, not optional

-• The SSR guard (`typeof document === "undefined"`) is harmless if you don't use Angular Universal
+• The SSR guard (`typeof document === "undefined"`) prevents the script from being injected in Angular Universal (server-side rendering)

 // src/app/app.component.ts